 Practical Techniques to Reduce Stress and Anxiety

-The order here is not random: we started with the most accessible tools, those you can use even in the middle of a panic attack, and moved on to habits that build resilience over time.
+The order here is not random: we started with the most accessible tools, those you can activate even in the middle of a panic attack, and moved on to habits that build resilience over time.

 1. Slow Breathing with a Long Exhale (The Fastest Tool)